 Graduate students who demonstrate financial need may qualify for a subsidized Direct Loan that has an annual limit of $8,500.
 Graduate students who do not demonstrate financial need may qualify for an unsubsidized Direct Loan that has an annual limit of $10,000.
 The actual amount will be determined by financial need, based on the need-analysis compiled by the Financial Aid Office.

 Eligibility for need-based financial support is affected by awards students receive from the Graduate Division, academic departments, or outside agencies.
 A reduction in the student's original need-based aid eligibility will occur if the student receives additional awards during the year.

-There are numerous extramural fellowships available which are competitions that are not run by Graduate Division.
+Extramural fellowships are competitive sources of funding that are not administered by UCSB Graduate Division.
 In addition to obtaining funding for graduate school, graduate students should be encouraged to conduct a search for extramural funding as part of their professional training for life in academia.
 Please note that any grants that are awarded to the institution and not to students individually must be processed and reviewed through the GGSE Contracts & Grants Office.
-If a signature on the proposal is required by an Authorized Institutional Official, it must also be processed through the Contracts & Grants Office.
+If signature on the proposal is required by a Authorized Institutional Official it must also be processed through the Contracts & Grants Office.
 Click here for more information.

-UC Funding Opportunities (http://www.ucop.edu/research/) are UC systemwide research funding opportunities available to UC faculty, researchers, and graduate students.
+UC Funding Opportunities http://www.ucop.edu/research/(link is external) are UC systemwide research funding opportunities available to UC faculty, researchers and graduate students.

 The reference section on the first floor of the Davidson Library provides a variety of directories describing sources of funding and research opportunities, including fellowships, grants, internships and jobs.